vvaske/MK.MobileDevice/README.md

 #Install
 - A relatively recent version of MK.MobileDevice is available on (NuGet)[https://www.nuget.org/packages/MK.MobileDevice/] However, this is not guaranteed to be the latest version.
 - I recommend either cloning the repository ([how](https://help.github.com/articles/cloning-a-repository/)) or downloading the artifacts from [AppVeyor](https://ci.appveyor.com/project/0xFireball/mk-mobiledevice)
+## Once you have obtained a copy, proceed to the [Wiki](https://github.com/exaphaser/MK.MobileDevice/wiki) for more information.